HelenHuang0805/COSI21A-DataStructure/README.md

 Problem Set Solutions for COSI21A

-This is a solution for Brandeis COSI21A PA1, about initializing an MBTA red line.
+This is a solution for COSI21A PA1, about initializing an MBTA red line.
 Specific requirement can be read in PA1.pdf.

 The grade of this solution is 94, TA's feedback is as followed: